The rest of this page sets out the historic background to the fund.

-Despite Becchetti's cutting of the playing squad, there was a very real risk that he may simply stop covering the losses the club was making.
+Despite Becchetti's cutting of the playing squad, there was a very real risk that he would simply stop covering the losses the club was making.
 Indeed, that seemed to have happened, following the announcement on 1 March that a winding-up petition had been served on the club.
 Even though that petition was adjourned until 12 June and the tax bill to HMRC paid, the debt to trade creditors remained in our estimation a significant six-figure sum.

 While the best solution to Leyton Orient's situation was for Becchetti to sell the club as a going concern to a new owner, which eventually is what happened, LOFT's remit as a supporters' trust meant that we had to plan for the worst.
 To that end, LOFT members passed a resolution on 2 March 2017, approving the setting up of the Leyton Orient Regeneration Fund with an initial target of £250,000.

 The fund would be used to help regenerate Leyton Orient FC (or, in the event of liquidation of the club, a successor ‘phoenix club’) in the following scenarios:

 The proposed uses of the Fund are set out in the Fund proposal document - note that the initial proposal was for a target of £100k, but our members voted to set a higher target.
 Note that we were not raising money to pay the debts for Mr Becchetti while he remained in charge - this fund is to try and secure a better future for the club after he leaves, which was beyond doubt as being in the best interests of the club.